I am a self-taught quilter, and I've sewn seriously since I was 14. I hope I can share some of the things I've learned through the years.

 Step 3: Play with your pieces.
 This is the fun part because there are several variations and possibilities, depending on where the small squares from the former center block end up.

 Step 4: Once you've found the arrangement that you like, it's time to sew your pieces back together.
 If you're making a disappearing nine-patch quilt, you'll have a lot of blocks, so you can simply join each quartered piece to create rows.

 If you want to make one block, join the first two units, then the bottom two.
 Finally, join your two halves together to create one finished block.
 Lovely!

-The four-patch block, which I haven't talked about yet, is another candidate for this "disappearing" technique.
+The four-patch block is another candidate for this "disappearing" technique.
 The four-patch is like a simple checkerboard grid with four squares arranged dark-light over light-dark.
 The disappearing four-patch is so charming.
 It reminds me of little presents topped with bows.
 So, here's what you need to do to create these clever blocks.

 Step 1: Make two parallel cuts up and down.

 Step 2: Next, make two more parallel cuts side to side.
 This will give you three bi-color strips.
 One long one that was cut first and two smaller ones that were cut second.

 Step 3: Then, take the long strip, and make two more cuts to create a small four-patch square that equals the width of your strips.
 You'll rotate the square and flip all of the longer strips so that the color of each block alternates as shown.

 Tip: How narrow or wide you make the strips is up to you, just remember that you'll lose 1/2 of an inch in width once the two quarter-inch seams are sewn.

 Step 4: Once again, here comes the fun part, you get to arrange all of your little pieces.
 What you need to do is reverse the color arrangement of your pieces, so the strips provide alternating colors and contrast.
 Finally, the mini four-patch block in the center will be rotated to contrast each of its neighbors.